The Right Tow Vehicle And Trailer Combination

 Gross Combination Weight Rating (GCWR) - the maximum allowable combined weight of the tow vehicle and the trailer when fully loaded, including passengers.

-Review your tow vehicle owner’s manual for specifics on its tow rating, Gross Combination Weight Rating (GCWR), and review your trailer owner’s manual or VIN tag to confirm the GVWR for your trailer.
+Review your tow vehicle owner’s manual for specifics on its tow rating, Gross Combination Weight Rating (GCWR), and review your trailer owner’s manual and VIN tag to confirm the GVWR for your trailer.
 Do not use a tow vehicle with a max tow rating of less than the GVWR of your trailer.
-If you already have a tow vehicle, look up the tow rating, maximum loaded weight, and the maximum tongue weight that it’s capable of towing safely.
+If you already have a tow vehicle, look up the tow rating, maximum loaded weight, and the maximum tongue weight that the vehicle is capable of safely towing.